UCL Institute of Education: History

-As a result of the report of the McNair Committee, which was established by the Board of Education to examine recruitment and training of teachers and youth leaders a new scheme for teacher training was established in England.
-"Area Training Organisations" (ATO) were created to co-ordinate the provision of teacher training and were responsible for the overall administration of all colleges of education within their area.
-The ATO for the London area was based at the University of London under the name University of London, Institute of Education, which was responsible for around 30 existing colleges of education and education departments, including the existing Institute of Education.
-The colleges (known as "constituent colleges" of the institute) prepared students for the "Certificate in Education" of the institute, and latterly for the Bachelor of Education and Bachelor of Humanities degrees of the university.
-The existing institute (referred to as the "Central Institute") and the new ATO (referred to as the "Wider Institute") had separate identities, but confusingly were administered from the same building and by the same administrative staff.
-This dual identity continued until the Wider Institute gradually disappeared and was finally dissolved in 1975, coinciding with the closure (or "merger" with local polytechnics and other institutions) of many of the colleges of education.
+As a result of the report of the McNair Committee, which had been established by the Board of Education to examine recruitment and training of teachers and youth leaders, a new scheme for teacher training was established in England.
+Area training organisations (ATOs) were created to co-ordinate the provision of teacher training and were responsible for the overall administration of all colleges of education within their area.
+The ATO for the London area was based at the University of London, also under the name University of London, Institute of Education, and was responsible for around 30 existing colleges of education and education departments, including the existing Institute of Education.
+The colleges (known as "constituent colleges" of the institute) prepared students for the Certificate in Education of the institute, and latterly for the Bachelor of Education and Bachelor of Humanities degrees of the university.
+The existing institute (referred to as the central institute) and the new ATO (referred to as the wider institute) had separate identities, but were administered from the same building and by the same administrative staff.
+This dual identity continued until the wider institutes of all universities gradually disappeared.
+ATOs (including the institute in London) were formally abolished by the government in 1975, ending the dominance of universities in teacher education per the 1972 James report's recommendations.
+The wider Institute of Education of London University, however, carried on for some years, validating courses for students in the constituent colleges whose qualifications would continue to be awarded to them as internal students of the University of London.
+Following the end of the ATOs, London colleges of education either closed, merged with local polytechnics or sought course validation from other universities.
+This process was completed by the early 1980s, at which point the wider institute ceased operating, although the central institute carried on.

-In 1987 the institute once again became a school of the University of London and was incorporated by royal charter.
+In 1987, the institute once again became a school of the University of London and was incorporated by royal charter.

 The IOE and UCL formed a strategic alliance in October 2012, including co-operation in teaching, research and the development of the London schools system.
 In February 2014 the two institutions announced their intention to merge and the merger was completed in December 2014.

-In March 2015 it was announced that the IOE would be the lead partner in the UK Centre for Global Higher Education, a new centre focusing on the systematic investigation of higher education and its future.
-The Economic and Social Research Council announced that it would provide £5 million in funding for the centre for the period to 2019, the other partners in which are Lancaster University and the University of Sheffield.
+In March 2015, the Economic and Social Research Council announced that the IOE would be the lead partner in the UK Centre for Global Higher Education, a new centre focusing on the systematic investigation of higher education and its future, with £5 million in funding for the period to 2019.
+The other partners were Lancaster University and the University of Sheffield.
+The University of Oxford became the lead organisation for the centre in 2020, although the IOE remains a partner.